VOC’s using UsynligO

 - How to go on a run and using UsynligO (click here)

 We have provided initially a few new mapped areas for members and others to try, with a range of courses to your individual tastes - from yellow (approx. 2.0km to brown (approx. 8.0km) standard line courses.

-NOTE that you make use of any virtual orienteering courses as an individual activity and not a club activity, and therefore will not be covered by British Orienteering’s public liability insurance.
+NOTE - You make use of any virtual orienteering courses as an individual activity and not a club activity but you will not be covered by British Orienteering’s public liability insurance.
 However, since all the courses we have provided are on land that you can currently access as a walker or runner, simply using your phone and a map to visit specific locations, would be on the same basis that you currently visit these areas i.e. at your own risk.

 How do I access the courses?